iexcloud/docs/source/managing-your-data/creating-and-managing-views.md

     When you're done editing, click **Create dataset**.
 The `CAR_ACCIDENTS` dataset overview appears.

-    We're ready to create a view by joining data form the `CARS` and `CAR_ACCIDENTS` datasets.
+    We're ready to create a view by joining data from the `CARS` and `CAR_ACCIDENTS` datasets.

 ## Example: Creating a view